dbolesta/flute-cards/README.md

 ## Known Issues

 - MIDI will not play the first note on the very first play after pageload (on Chrome)
+- MIDI seems to not work great on mobile Safari